-Population estimates are final for 2006 and 2011 and preliminary for 2016.
+Population estimates are final up to 2011, and preliminary from 2012 onwards.

-$\label{likelihood} \text{Life expectancy has been calculated using data for the three years ending in the reference year.}$
+Life expectancy has been calculated using data for the three years ending in the reference year.

 P 1.1.2 Psychological distress

 Health is multidimensional, relating not just to someone's physical condition but also to their mental, emotional and social wellbeing.
 Mental health is a fundamental aspect of general health.
 Levels of psychological distress measure a person's current emotional state.
 This is an indicator of general mental health, given that there is an association between high psychological distress and mental health conditions.10